nifalconi/awesome-adhd-guide/README.md

 You'll come across as intelligent and creative, and people can misplace ADHD's struggles for laziness and lack of care.

+# How to meetings (WIP)

+- Keep them short.
+15 min.
+- Ask for material to get before the meeting.
+Looks good and is professional.
+- taking notes
+- Leave when you're not essential to the conversation

 ## Misc (WIP)